hashicorp/terraform-provider-kubernetes/website/docs/d/namespace.html.markdown

 #### Attributes

 * `finalizers` - An opaque list of values that must be empty to permanently remove object from storage.
-More info: https://kubernetes.io/docs/tasks/administer-cluster/namespaces/
+For more info: https://kubernetes.io/docs/tasks/administer-cluster/namespaces/